Luis Arraez Player Props: Marlins vs. White Sox

 Luis Arraez At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks first, his on-base percentage ranks first, and he is 24th in the league in slugging.
+- Among qualified hitters in MLB action, he ranks first in batting average, first in on-base percentage, and 29th in slugging.

-- Arraez enters this game on a five-game hitting streak.
-During his last games, he's hitting .667.
+- Arraez will look to extend his six-game hitting streak.
+He's batting .500 during his last outings.

-- He has homered in one of 58 games, and in 0.4% of his plate appearances.

-- In 21 games this year (36.2%), Arraez has picked up an RBI, and in six of those games (10.3%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Arraez has an RBI in 21 of 59 games this season, with multiple RBI in six of them.
+He has also driven home three or more of his team's runs in one contest.

-- In 37.9% of his games this year, he has scored at least once.
-And he's had four games with multiple runs (6.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.